 Gulzar created a different dimension by experimented with classic literature during the 70s and 80s.
 His films Aandhi released in 1975, with Suchitra Sen and Sanjeev Kumar and Kinara released in 1978, with Jeetender and Hema Malini can very well be classified as master pieces.
 He gave very meaningful sequences where songs were recorded.
 He created a separate fanclub for himself who could understand human relations at the same period when larger than life images were created in main stream cinema of Big B, Vinod Khanna, Shatrughun Sinha and other angry young men in films like Sholay, Kalicharan, Burning Train, etc.

-Gulzar experimented with so many diverse subjects that articles after articles can be devoted to his different themes, including the film Koshish, based on life of deaf and dumb, Lekin, based on folklore of Rajasthan.
+Gulzar experimented with so many diverse subjects that articles after articles can be devoted to his different themes, including the film Koshish, released in 1972, based on life of deaf and dumb, Lekin, based on folklore of Rajasthan.
 Koshish had a very strong social message.
 It showed that deaf and dumb persons could go to dead and dumb schools and learn sign language.
 Their life can have a new aspiration and direction.
 All his artists like Suchitra Sen, Jaya Bacchan, Sharmila Tagore, Uttam Kumar, Sanjeev Kumar, Jeetender portrayed the life of middle-class men who were found in everyday life.
 He even worked with subjects like terrorism in films like Machis.

 His admirers expect him to continue to make rich films which make the audience think, feel and reflect on the happiness and sniffles of life.